General advice for after your procedure

-- If when you arrive home the wound site begins to bleed heavily you must lie flat on the floor and get someone to press firmly on the wound for 10 minutes.
-If the bleeding continues, they must phone 999 for assistance.
+- If when you arrive home the wound site begins to bleed heavily, you must sit down and raise your arm above your head pressing firmly on the wound for 10 minutes.
+If the bleeding continues you must phone 999 for assistance.

 - You will need to keep the wound site clean and dry for the first 24 hours.
 You may shower the day after your procedure.
 However, refrain from submerging the wound in water for the next couple of days.

 - You may experience some discomfort around the wound area for a few days after the procedure.
 This is normal and you may take regular paracetamol.
 However, should the symptoms persist, contact your GP.

 - You may get a bruise which could take a few days to develop.
 This is normal.

 - If you notice any swelling, redness, warmth or oozing from the puncture site this can indicate infection.
 Contact your GP.

 For the next 48 hours

 - refrain from bending your wrist to a 45° angle